Punit1024/GO_CHASE_IT/README.md

 ```

 #### How to command robot ?
-the skid steer gazebo plugin in the robot subscribses to following topic:
+The skid steer gazebo plugin in the robot subscribses to following topic:
 ```sh
 /cmd_vel
 ```